 Target devices that use personal vDisks are created using the Citrix XenDesktop Setup Wizard.
-Within a Citrix Provisioning farm, the wizard creates and adds target devices with personal vDisks to an existing site’s collection and assigns an existing shared-mode vDisk to that device.
+In a Citrix Provisioning farm, the wizard creates and adds target devices with personal vDisks to an existing site’s collection.
+It then assigns an existing shared-mode vDisk to that device.

 The wizard also creates virtual machines to associate with each device.
-A type of catalog in Citrix Desktop Studio that allows you to preserve the assignment of users to desktops (static assignment); the same users are assigned the same desktop for later sessions.
+A type of catalog in Citrix Desktop Studio allows you to preserve the assignment of users to desktops (static assignment).
+The same users are assigned the same desktop for later sessions.
 In addition, the wizard creates a dedicated storage disk (before logon) for each user so they can store all personalization’s to their desktop.
-Personalizations include any changes to the vDisk image or desktop that are not made as a result of an image update, such as application settings, adds, deletes, modifications, documents.
+Personalizations include changes to the vDisk image or desktop that are not made as a result of an image update.
+These personalizations include application settings, adds, deletes, modifications, and documents.

 Target devices that use personal vDisks can only inherit properties from another device that uses personal vDisks.

-Use the Device with Personal vDisk Properties dialog on the Provisioning Services console to configure, view, or modify the properties of a target device that uses a personal vDisk.
+Use the Device with Personal vDisk Properties dialog to configure, view, or modify the properties of a target device using a personal vDisk.

 To update read-only fields, the device needs to be deleted and re-created with the XenDesktop Setup Wizard.